HACKWAVE2025/B12/README.md

-# Welcome to your Lovable project
+# Welcome to your Health project

 ## Project info